Vulnerability, Inequity, and COVID-19: A Portrait of the Pandemic in Allegheny County

 - Unlike at the national level, more tests per capita have been conducted for Black residents than for White residents.

-- Testing remains inadequate across the country, with positivity rates averaging higher than the World Health Organization benchmark rate.
+- Testing, on average, has been adequate across the county, with positivity rates averaging just slightly higher than the WHO benchmark rate.

 Available Testing Options